Traditional Chinese timekeeping: Dual hour: shí

-Each shí (時 (时)) was 1/12 of the time between one midnight and the next, making it roughly double the modern hour.
+Each was 1/12 of the time between one midnight and the next, making it roughly double the modern hour.
 These dual hours are named after the earthly branches in order, with midnight in the first shí.
 This first shí traditionally occurred from 23:00 to 01:00 on the 24-hour clock, but was changed during the Song dynasty so that it fell from 00:00 to 02:00, with midnight at the beginning.

-Starting from the end of the Tang dynasty into the Song dynasty, each shí was divided in half, with the first half called the initial hour (初) and the second called the central hour (正).
-The change of the midnight hour in the Song dynasty could thus be stated as going from the central hour of the first shí (子正) to the initial hour of the first shí (子初).
+Starting from the end of the Tang dynasty into the Song dynasty, each shí was divided in half, with the first half called the initial hour and the second called the central hour.
+The change of the midnight hour in the Song dynasty could thus be stated as going from the central hour of the first shí to the initial hour of the first shí.